Stratified sampling and bootstrapping for approximate Bayesian computation: Bootstrapping and stratified Monte Carlo

 \section{Bootstrapping and stratified Monte Carlo}

 Consider the problem of approximating the following integral

-over some space $\mathcal{D}$, for some function $f$ and density (or probability mass) function $p$.
+over some space $\mathcal{D}$, for some function $f$, density function $p$, and a generic variable $z$.
 Later $\mu$ will represent a likelihood function, but for the moment we cast the problem into a general framework.
-Clearly we can approximate $\mu$ using Monte Carlo, i.e. by generating multiple independent samples $x^r$ from $p(x)$ ($r=1,...,M$) we compute
+Clearly we can approximate $\mu$ using Monte Carlo, i.e. by generating multiple independent samples $z^r$ from $p(z)$ ($r=1,...,M$) we compute